AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

     ```

-## Display the analysis result on multiple pages
+## Display analysis results on multiple pages

-You can use the LIMIT clause to display the analysis result on multiple pages.
+You can use the LIMIT clause to display analysis results on multiple pages.
 The following example shows the syntax of a LIMIT clause:

 ```
 limit Offset, Line